antonycourtney/tabli/src/NOTES.md

 -   Try to use better glyph for expand / contract button
 -   Try to use react-spring for smooth animation of open/close
 -   Expand / contract glyph for whole window list sections?

+1Dec:

+Interesting perf issue / observation:

+If I get rid of the optimization in FilteredTabWindowUI that skips rendering of tabItems for closed (non-expanded) window summaries, the time to render the initial view goes waaaay up, from about 1.3 seconds to 6+ seconds.
+To me this suggests something hella slow about the perf of TabItemUI.
+Worth noting, though, that I discovered this while experimenting while trying to animate the expand / collapse of windows.
+Maybe this is better if I get rid of the animation work?

+Other notes on attempt to introduce react-spring:

+ - The expansion was getting animated even when just moving a window from "Other Open Windows" to "Current Window" section.
+ - Close window summary transition didn't appear to animate; not sure why.
+Originally figured this was due to the above optimization which removes all tabs from the render tree for closed windows, but seemed to still see this even when that optimization was disabled.
+ - Looking at how Accordions were implemented in chakra UI was illuminating; provides a [collapse](https://chakra-ui.com/collapse) component, built on top of [react-animate-height](https://github.com/Stanko/react-animate-height)